 You have probably heard the term “domestic violence” repeated on the news, in newspapers, or even on TV and in movies.
 While most people are familiar with the concept of domestic violence, many do not realize that it is not an individual crime.
 Instead, domestic violence is sort of like how criminal offenses are labeled when they involve certain kinds of people.

 According to 23 Pa.C.S. § 6102(a), domestic violence typically involves household members, including spouses, non-married partners, children, and other family members.
 On top of that, the victim of domestic violence does not have to be someone you are currently romantically involved with.
-Former spouses and partners or even people you are not in a relationship with but share children with may be included.
+Former spouses and partners, or even people you are not in a relationship with but share children with, may be included.
 If certain violent crimes are committed against these household members, you could be facing domestic violence charges.

-Again, domestic violence is not a criminal offense in and of itself.
-However, when crimes are labeled as acts of domestic violence, the charges may become more severe.
-The grading of the offense might increase, or potential penalties might become harsher.
 There are also other implications.
 People convicted of domestic violence offenses often have to surrender all their firearms, as they can no longer legally own or carry them.
 Talk to our Northeast Philadelphia criminal defense attorney about how to protect your rights going forward.

 How to Fight Domestic Violence Charges in Pennsylvania